 Sex refers to the biological/reproductive differences between males and females, while gender is a more flexible concept that refers to a culture's categorizing of masculine and feminine behaviors, symbols, and social roles.

 6. Language and Communication

-Language is a system for sharing information symbolically,

-whereby words are used to represent ideas.
-Communication is defined as the cultural practice of sharing meaning in an interaction, both verbally and non-verbally (Photo: US Navy Captain talks with a Turkish naval officer at Foca
+Language is a system for sharing information symbolically, whereby words are used to represent ideas.
+Communication is defined as the cultural practice of sharing in meaning an interaction. both verballv and nonverbally.